 My colleague Panos created the video review below:

 The Scooms pillow has a 2-layer design.
-There is an inner core and the outer chambers.
+There is an inner core and an outer chamber.
 The former is made of 15% down and 85% feather.
 The latter one is made of 90% down and 10% feather.
 This is a clever design that works very well.
-Goose down is very breathable and it’s long-lasting.
+Goosedown is very breathable and it’s long-lasting.
 That means that it won’t go flat after a while.
 Unlike what most people believe, it’s also good for those suffering from allergies.
 The pillow is available in 2 sizes (Standard & King) and has all the safety standards including Oeko-Tex 100 and Nomite.
 Overall, the materials used here are fantastic so no complaints at all.

 The Scooms pillow has a medium-firm feel and you can shape it according to your needs.
 The outer chambers contour your head while the inner core provides your neck with the needed support.
 The design works very well and I was really impressed by it.
 It will suit mostly back and stomach sleepers but it also performed very well in the side position.
 Overall, I think it’s one of the best pillows I have tried so far.

 Completing this Scooms pillow review, it’s a good time to share my final thoughts with you.
 I would say that this is a great option for anyone looking for: